Magnetic-monopole resummation justifies perturbatively calculated collider production cross sections: The (one-loop) Resummed Model and its UltraViolet fixed-point structure

 In view of the coupling $e_A$ in \eqref{Lagrangian}, which provides a direct interaction of the MM with the electromagnetic photon, one might naively think that the $\chi$ field is a dyon in the Schwinger sense~\cite{Schwinger:1969ib,Schwinger:1975ww}, i.e.\ an object carrying both electric $q_e$ and magnetic $g_m$ charge.
 In the original formulation of the dyon, Lorentz invariance, which was broken by the presence of the Dirac string, is restored but at the cost of introducing a non-local Hamiltonian formulation of the dyon field.
 The two-potential effective formalism of \cite{Alexandre:2019iub} could thus be seen as an attempt to describe the interactions of a dyon in a local Lagrangian formalism \eqref{Lagrangian}, as is the case of the MM of Zwanziger~\cite{Zwanziger:1970hk}.
-As we shall demonstrate in the current work, however, the resummed quantum theory based on \eqref{Lagrangian}, at its non-trivial UV renormalization fixed point, is such that, the dressed (renormalized) $e_A$ coupling of the photon to the dyon is actually the magnetic charge, $g_m$, obeying DQC.
-Hence, the (quantum) resummed Lagrangian \eqref{Lagrangian} describes the effective interactions of MM, and not dyons, with photons, of the type used in experimental searches~\cite{Mavromatos:2020gwk}.
+As we shall demonstrate in the current work, however, the resummed quantum theory based on \eqref{Lagrangian}, at its non-trivial UV renormalization fixed point, is such that, \emph{the dressed (renormalized) $e_A$ coupling of the photon to the dyon is actually the magnetic charge,} $g_m$, obeying DQC.
+Hence, the (quantum) resummed Lagrangian \eqref{Lagrangian} describes the effective interactions of MM, and \emph{not} dyons, with photons, of the type used in experimental searches~\cite{Mavromatos:2020gwk}.
+This is a crucial point to bear in mind when confronting the predictions of this effective field theory model with experimental results in Section~\ref{sec:mass-limits}.

 \item[Charge quantization] In the case of Schwinger's dyons there is a generalization of DQC~\cite{Dirac:1931kp,Dirac:1948um}.
 This can be obtained by considering the scattering of dyon configurations with charges $q_e^n$, $g_m^\ell$, with $n, \ell$ positive integers, and reads~\cite{Schwinger:1969ib,Schwinger:1975ww}: